okupter/sst-sveltekit-starter/README.md

 The starter uses Google with OAuth `oidc` for authentication.

-For this to work, you need to create an application on [https://console.cloud.google.com](https://console.cloud.google.com), create an OAuth Client ID, and update the `.env` file with the `GOOGLE_API_CLIENT_ID`.
+For this to work, you need to create an application on [https://console.cloud.google.com](https://console.cloud.google.com), create an OAuth Client, and an OAuth consent screen, and update the `.env` file with the `GOOGLE_API_CLIENT_ID`.

 After you udpate the Google environment variable, run the following command: